 Short-term or temporary Oregon disability benefits aren’t available from any state-run program or the federal government.

 You May Qualify for Legal Assistance

-An Oregon disability lawyer makes you 2x more likely to win benefits the first time you apply.
+An Oregon disability lawyer makes you almost 3x more likely to win benefits.
 A Social Security attorney will give you one free, no-obligation consultation to answer all your claim questions.
 All Oregon disability lawyers work on contingency, so if your claim gets denied, you pay $0 in legal fees.
 And if your case does win, then you’ll only pay a small, one-time fee.